danielphil/danielphil.github.io/_drafts/floating_point.md

 Arithmetic with fixed point values that share a common format is straightforward and can be performed using the same operations as integer values.
 To add two values, simply add the two underlying integer values together.
 To multiply two values, multiply the underlying integer values together and then multiply by the scaling factor.

+When working with binary numbers, instead of a decimal point, the term **radix point** is used to refer to the separator that divides the integer and fractional parts of a number.

 Floating point
 ==============